elimu-ai/.github/profile/README.md

 - Because an estimated [330 million](https://www.sciencedirect.com/science/article/pii/S2666374023000389#bib0034) children of primary school age are unable to read and perform basic mathematics.

-**Why should we help the 330 millionc children achieve minimum proficiency levels in reading and mathematics?**
+**Why should we help the 330 million children achieve minimum proficiency levels in reading and mathematics?**

 - Because acquiring foundational literacy and numeracy is a basic human right.